floatdrop/gulp-bem/readme.md

 var tree = bem.blocks().pipe(bem.tree());
 ```

-It will return  __non-mutable__ passThrough Stream with additional method.
+It will return  __immutable__ passThrough Stream with additional method.
 On each new pipe call tree will be set as parent to empty tree.

 ### tree.deps(path)